MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 In order to use this library you need to install the [x3270 project](http://x3270.bgp.nu/download.html).
 More information on the [Wiki page](https://github.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/wiki/Instalation) of this project.

-## Notes

-By default the import set the visible argument to true, on this option the py3270 is running the wc3270.exe, but is you set the visible to false, the py3270 will run the ws3270.exe.

 ## Example

     *** Settings ***